-Every reason that Satan gave me not to share this was very personal.
-He plays up my insecurities, but my insecurities always lead me to care more about what others think of me, over what God thinks of me.
-However, what I want is to please God, not man.
+Every reason he gave me not to share this was very personal.
+He plays up my insecurities, but my insecurities always lead me to care more about what others think of me over what God thinks of me.

 “Am I now trying to win the approval of human beings, or of God?
 Or am I trying to please people?
 If I were still trying to please people, I would not be a servant of Christ.” –Galatians 1:10